-The core objective of this paper is to investigate on the impact of different RES-E policy measures on the future RES-E development at European level.
+The core objective of this paper is to investigate on the impact of different RES-E policy measures on the future RES-E development at European as well as at Member State level.
 In this respect, the issue of the effectiveness and efficiency of support schemes is discussed mainly based on the results obtained from simulation runs using the Green-X model (www.green-x.at).
-In the following, an overview is given on the investigated scenario assumptions:
+In the following, an overview is given on the basic assumption of investigated scenario:

-Principally two different pathways were assessed within this paper, assuming that either national or EU-wide harmonized RES policies determine the future RES deployment.
-Moreover, it is again distinguished in both cases among two different policy design options.
+Principally two different pathways were assessed within this paper, assuming that either national or EU-wide harmonized RES policies determine the future RES deployment according to the policy debate of 2007 on European level.
+Additionally, it is again distinguished in both cases among two different policy design options.